5 REITs Well Positioned To Profit From Trump Energy Policies - Update

 Source: Seeking Alpha

-Prior to the emerging trend of Mr. Trump's market moving tweets, I felt that Trump administration policy changes regarding energy, and related environmental regulations, would impact investor expectations.
+Prior to the emerging trend of Mr. Trump's market moving tweets, I felt that Trump administration policy changes regarding energy and related environmental regulations would impact investor expectations.

 Admittedly, the subjects of global supply and demand for oil and gas, and related future pricing curves for commodities such as WTI and Brent crude oil, are well above my pay grade.